 Dilated Cardiomyopathy

-The wall of the left ventricle thins, reducing ejection strength.
+The wall of the left ventricle thins, reducing ejection force.
 Early signs include exercise intolerance and resting tachycardia.
 An annual echocardiogram after 2 years allows monitoring of wall thickness and blood flow.

 Aortic Stenosis

-A narrowing of the aortic valve generates turbulence, perceived as a heart murmur upon auscultation.
+Narrowing of the aortic valve generates turbulence, perceived as a heart murmur during auscultation.
 If the stenosis is severe, medical treatment or, in rare cases, surgery may be considered.

 Condition No. 3: Dermatological Disorders

-The epidermis of the American Bully XXL is exposed to folds and friction, creating an ideal breeding ground for bacteria and fungi.
+The epidermis of the American Bully XXL is exposed to folds and friction, creating an ideal environment for bacteria and fungi.

 Skin Fold Dermatitis